mmuratarat/mmuratarat.github.io/_posts/2019-08-21-decision-trees.md

 This is for multiple classes and also used for binary classes.

 For instance, if a data set has only one class, its gini index is $1 − 1^{2} = 0$, which is a purity data set.
-On the other hand, if a probability distribution is uniform $p = (1/k, 1/k, \cdot , 1/k)$, its gini index achieves maximum.
+On the other hand, if a probability distribution is uniform $p = (1/k, 1/k, \cdots , 1/k)$, its gini index achieves maximum.

-**NOTE** You might often come across the term ‘Gini Impurity’ which is determined by subtracting the gini value from 1.
-So mathematically we can say, Gini Impurity = 1-Gini
+**NOTE** You might often come across the term 'Gini Impurity' which is determined by subtracting the gini value from 1.
+So mathematically we can say, $\text{Gini Impurity} = 1 - \text{Gini}$.

-**NOTE**: Scikit-Learn uses the CART algorithm, which produces only binary trees and makes use of Gini impurity as metric to measure uncertainty: nonleaf nodes always have two children (i.e., questions only have yes/no answers).
+**NOTE**: Scikit-Learn uses the CART algorithm, which produces only binary trees and makes use of Gini impurity as metric to measure uncertainty: non-leaf nodes always have two children (i.e., questions only have yes/no answers).
 However, other algorithms such as  Iterative Dichotomiser 3 (ID3) which uses entropy as metric to measure uncertainty, can produce Decision Trees with nodes that have more than two children.

 # Estimating Class Probabilities